 Player ratings are a tricky thing to get right.
 Rating guys on a scale of 1-10 always seemed overly specific to me; after all, what’s the big difference between awarding someone a 5 or a 6?
 Or a 3 and a 4?
 I mean, what’s the difference, in practical terms, between a 9 rating and a 10?

 So that’s why TRK uses the Five Star System to rate individual performances.

 Players are rated based on their time on the pitch (no rating if on less than 15 minutes bar extraordinary circumstances) if they were playing notably out of position, their relative experience at the level of the game and on the overall curve of the team performance.

-Games are rated on a curve relative to the importance of the game, the stakes involved and the conditions the game is played in.
+Games are rated on a curve relative to the importance of the game, the stakes involved and the conditions that the game is played in.

 Test games are rated highest, closely followed by a knockout game in the Champions Cup or PRO14.
 Vital ECC pool games and important regular-season PRO14 games rated just below.